rust-stuco/lectures/week12/slides.md

 The last 2 superpowers are implementing an `unsafe` trait and accessing fields of a `union`.

 * `Send` and `Sync` are both `unsafe` traits
+    * The developer must provide their own proof of thread safety
 * `union`s are primarily used to interface with unions in C code